renmengye/renmengye.github.io/index.md

 environments?
 I am interested in the emergence of intelligence by learning from a point-of-view experience.
 Current research topics in my group are:

-* Memorization and forgetting in sequential and continual environments
+* Memorization and forgetting in sequentially changing environments

 * Visual representation learning in the wild using egocentric videos